Sophomores Serve

 In addition to studying academic texts, you’ll be asked to think metacognitively and reflect on your own learning and the multiple contexts in which it can take place.
 We will discuss different approaches to knowledge – e.g., what kinds of knowledge or learning are valuable or discounted in different contexts?
 With this group of peers for support and feedback, we want to learn to draw more from our experience in civic engagement than we would on our own.

-Spring 2025 - HONORS 391AH + HONORS H391AH, Sophomores Serve Seminar + Colloquium (2 credits), Friday/1:25pm - 3:45pm
+Spring 2026 - HONORS 391AH + HONORS 396ISH, Sophomores Serve Seminar + Independent Study (4 credits), Friday/1:25 - 3:45 p.m.

 This course is the second of two courses in the Sophomores-Serve program and investigates the larger contexts and interconnectedness of individual service placements.
 Continued work with your community partner will help you develop deeper relationships, as well as a richer understanding of the specific needs, systemic inequalities, and structural violence affecting those with whom you are working.
-A major component of this course is doing independent research on issues of personal student interest – or contributing to meaningful projects developed in concert with your community partner, where possible.
+A component of this course is doing independent research on issues of personal student interest – or contributing to meaningful projects developed in concert with your community partner, where possible.
 These projects range widely depending on the needs of each organization and may include archival research and documentary-making, event-planning, research in support of grant applications, and facilitation of reciprocal access to community and university resources, among others.
 The research and/or projects should contribute to your individual or organizational capacity to work for change.
 Students reflect upon the service-learning experience, summarize lessons learned to share with the incoming group of Sophomores-Serve students, and consider building upon their research and service placement to create a presentation for the Undergraduate Research Conference or begin an Honors Thesis.

 Eligibility